5 Ways to Explore Iceland

 With a four day trip to Iceland, you can combine a number of Do-It-Yourself activities plus organized day-tours.
 Even if you’re not necessarily an organized tour type of person, it’s often the best way to get to some of the most well known sites, if you don’t want to rent a car.
 There are many different tour operators all specializing in day trips (the blog post I referenced has a review of some of them).
 Some activities include: horse back riding through lava fields, thermal pools at the Blue Lagoon, a coach bus trip/tour to the Black Beaches, hiking on a glacier, cave explorations, whale watching, and puffin watching.
 As you can see, you can fit a lot into four days!!
 So, don’t avoid going to Iceland just because you “only” have four days.
 You won’t regret it for a moment, and you’ll be surprised at how much you can fit in and how quickly you’ll fall in love with Iceland.

-LONGER TRIPS (TWO WEEKS)
+LONGER TRIPS (TWO WEEKS) AROUND ICELAND

 If you have extra time in Iceland, you can really slow down and appreciate the natural wonders of Iceland.
 You can do a combination of things – for instance, you could book an organized 10 day tour but add on extra nights before/after so that you do your own thing without the coach bus crowd.
 You can consider taking a cruise around Iceland.
 You can also book short, three- or four-day trips run by tour companies that will take care of your transportation and lodging to some remote areas.
 Or you can travel to each of the major cities in Iceland and spend two or three nights in each city, allowing yourself relaxation time and spontaneous sight-seeing activities.
 Some travel packages even include intra-country flights between the capital, the north, and the southeastern parts of Iceland; or you can take public transportation or rent a car.
 Each section of Iceland is distinctively different – from fjords to beaches to lava fields to glaciers, so you won’t feel like you’re looking at the same scenery all the time.
 In fact, you’ll be blown away by how extreme the scenery can shift even in one day.
 If you’re driving, you’ll quickly notice that even if on the map two towns are just two hours apart, it can easily take you double or more the time to drive as you’ll be pulling over to the side of the road to take photos or visit local attractions such as waterfalls along the way.
-(Bonus: all outdoor attractions in Iceland are free – no entrance fees!)

 With two weeks in Iceland, your possibilities are limitless – you have pack every day full of activities and be in a new hotel every night, or you can slow down and enjoy quiet time appreciating the beautiful outdoors.